segmentio/segment-docs/src/getting-started/use-cases/setup.md

 ---
-title: Use Cases Reference
+title: Use Cases Overview
 hidden: true
 ---

 Use Cases help you onboard quickly and efficiently to Segment by guiding you through specific steps tailored to your business needs.

-## What's a Use Case?
+## What's a use case?

-Use Cases in Segment provide a structured approach to setting up your account based on common business scenarios.
-When you select a use case, you'll get a customized checklist of steps to follow, ensuring that you configure Segment correctly and fully utilize its features.
+Use Cases provide a structured approach to configuring Segment.
+Think of Use Cases as pre-built setup guides tailored to common business goals.

+When you select a use case, you'll get a customized checklist of steps to follow.
+These steps take the guesswork out of configuration, ensuring that you set up Segment correctly and align Segment features to your business objectives.

-Onboarding to Segment with a Use Case streamlines setup with step-by-step instructions, time-saving processes, best practices, and reduced errors through a structured, guided path.
+Use Cases help you get up and running with Segment.
+Here's why you should start your Segment journey with a use case:

+- **Guided setup**: Follow clear, concise steps.
+- **Time-Saving**: Build your Segment instance through a streamlined process.
+- **Proven practices**: Follow Segment best practices from the get-go.
+- **Reduced errors**: Minimize mistakes with our guided process.

+> info "Permissions"
+> To implement a use case, you'll need to be a workspace owner for your Segment account.

+> warning "Changing your use case"
+> Once you've reviewed the suggested events for a use case, you won't be able to change the use case.
+If you want to see a full breakdown of each use case before commiting to one, click **Change use case** to begin the use case flow again.
+You can also view the [Use Cases Reference guide](/docs/getting-started/use-cases/reference/) to see what Segment recommends for each use case.

+## Use case setup overview

+From a high level, setting Segment up with a use case takes place in four stages:

+1. **Pick your business goal**.
+What do you want to achieve?
+Choose from goals like optimizing advertising, personalizing first conversions, and increasing customer retention.
+2. **Select a use case**.
+After you pick your business goal, Segment shows you several potential use cases from which to choose.
+3. **Follow the in-app guide**.
+With your use case chosen, Segment shows you an interactive checklist of events to track, as well as sources and destinations that Segment recommends you connect.
+You'll carry these steps out in a sandboxed development environment.
+4. **Test and launch your setup**.
+Push your connections to a production environment and verify that events flow as expected through the debugger.

+## Setup steps

 > info "Permissions"
 > To implement a use case, you'll need to be a workspace owner for your Segment account.